clara-parabricks-workflows/parabricks-benchmarks/README.md

 # Parabricks Benchmarking Guide

 This purpose of this guide is to allow third parties to benchmark Parabricks using the most optimal hardware and software configurations.
-There is an emphasis on running in the cloud as this guide provides suggsted cloud instances on the major clouds.
+There is an emphasis on running in the cloud as this guide provides suggested cloud instances on the major clouds.

 ## Requirements